“Everyone has his own story, and everyone could arouse interest in the romance of his life if he but comprehended it.” George Sand

 As a woman and a leader, I am two steps from homelessness but nobody will hire me because of my arthritis and age.
 I volunteer many hours at a local hospice.
-Unless a patient wants to talk, I open and close blinds, warm cold hands, help patients with their soup, or sit quietly nearby.
+Unless a patient wants to talk, I open and close blinds, warm cold hands, help patients with their food, or dole out extra pillow.
 Nothing makes me happier than when I can usher wheelchair-bound friends downstairs to a live music event.
 Their spirits relax over that hour.

 As a woman and a leader, I write letters to save the environment, empathize with survivors on #sexabusechat, make time for friends on social media, share my warped sense of humor, and sometimes cry with friends.
 I know doing this is only a millisecond blip on the world’s computer screen.
 However, it keeps my energy flowing and depression at bay.

 As a woman and a leader, I grew up in a very bigoted family.
 I married my love and we have mixed-race children.
 My husband and sons are beautiful and we will nurture each other all of our lives.
 He and I teach our boys that racism and hatred are ugly truths, but that they do not define our lives or the people we strive to become.